localstack-samples/snowflake-query-processors/README.md

 * Python 3.10+
 * Docker
-* LocalStack Pro account, with Snowflake extension enabled
+* LocalStack Pro account, with access to the Snowflake emulator (beta)

 ## Installing